About Me

 Cool!
 I can try!

-My name is Sunny Crittenden and I live in a tiny house, in a tiny town called Elmvale, in Ontario, Canada with my partner Harold.
-My daughter, Madison, lives in a naturist resort with her partner and toddler, and my son, Wes, is in his 2nd year of University for Environmental Science, about 2.5 hours away.
+My name is Sunny Crittenden and I live in a tiny house, in a tiny town called Elmvale, in Ontario, Canada with my partner Harold, and our cat, Smudge.
 Harold and I divide our time between my house in Elmvale (population 2000), and his apartment in nearby downtown Barrie, Ontario (population 213,000), so we get the best of both country and city living.

 A photo of Sunny Crittenden taken in 2023.

-I recently got divorced after 19 years of marriage and became a new sole homeowner, so I’m in the process of turning a significant portion of my living space into an adult content creation studio, called Sunnyland Studio.
+I recently got divorced after 19 years of marriage and became a new sole homeowner, so I’m in the process of turning a significant portion of my living space into SunnyGrrrl Canada HQ.
 I also tore up my front lawn to put in a summer wildflower garden, as well as planted over 350 assorted (but carefully selected!) bulbs for the spring.
 The house is starting to have curb appeal, slowly but surely!
 And I have a million more miles to go with it!

 A photo of Sunny Crittenden standing in the wildflower garden outside of her home, taken in August 2022.